What was before 5G?

 What are the main advances 5G will bring to the industry?

-According to Soring Hornoiu Head of Digital Platforms & Infrastructure Services at LafargeHolcim IT EMEA: “Today, our manufacturing facilities, warehouses and plants rely on digital technology, as well as network connectivity, to conduct tasks around the clock including real-time inventory, monitoring, safety management, IIoT, digital twin, and so on.
+According to Soring Hornoiu Head of Digital Platforms & Infrastructure Services at LafargeHolcim EMEA Digital Center: “Today, our manufacturing facilities, warehouses and plants rely on digital technology, as well as network connectivity, to conduct tasks around the clock including real-time inventory, monitoring, safety management, IIoT, digital twin, and so on.
 As technology continues to advance, we are also increasingly leveraging cloud and mobile computing to streamline operations across the regions.
 As a result, strong and reliable connectivity is essential to powering operations or integrate the customers in our ecosystem.”
 This will be improved thanks to the implementation of 5G networks.

 Beyond Mobile: 5G and digital transformation